comit-network/comit-rs/README.md

 ## Contributing

-Contributions are welcome, please see [CONTRIBUTING](CONTRIBUTING.md) for more details
+Contributions are welcome, please visit [CONTRIBUTING](CONTRIBUTING.md) for more details.

 ## License